Lapshin/mapuche/README.md

 mapuche <elf.map> [elf_for_diff.map]
 ```

-- Use keybord arrows and space button to navigate map tree.
+- Use keyboard arrows and the space bar, or a mouse, to navigate the map tree.
+- Click table header columns to sort the table.
-- Show/hide debug sections using checkbox at the top
+- Show/hide debug sections using checkbox at the top.

 ## Screenshot